MakeSchool-Tutorials/Playing-With-Fire-Unity-VR/P00-Flame-Effect/content.md

 You should have two fireballs hanging in your hands that you can wave around!
 Really cool huh!
 That is it!

+If you'd like to try a challenge to extend this project, try any of the following:

+- Make the fire shift through the colors of the rainbow!
+- Make the fire emit faster or slower depending on how quickly you move your hands
+- Make the fire briefly light the ground whenever it touches it!
+- Put the fire at the ends of chains you can swing around from your hands like [fire poi](https://en.wikipedia.org/wiki/Poi_(performance_art))!
+(This one's pretty challenging!)